EP NowStoreAcademySupportProduction LotProducts by Country

 There are 35 points available to a film under the Cultural Test.
 This framework applies to films, but the HETV test is fundamentally the same.
 The Cultural Tests for children’s TV and animation are slightly different.

-As mentioned in above, there is one combination of points that is not allowable.
+As mentioned above, there is one combination of points that is not allowable.
 Under what is commonly called the "Golden Points Rule," your production cannot qualify if you score points only in Sections A4, C1, C2 and D1-8.
 Otherwise, any combination is acceptable, which allows for a significant amount of flexibility.

 Key things to bear in mind are: